 Alysha Seriani is an interdisciplinary artist working with production, pedagogy, film, media art, and community projects.
 Her practice revolves around horizontal styles of collaboration and learning and is informed by embodying intersectional feminism, intergenerational learning, and queer joy.

 Sasha J. Langford makes sounds, writings, and interdisciplinary performance works that investigate intersections between bodies, power, and psychic life.
 In her sound scoring for choreographers, media artists, and filmmakers, Sasha draws together her classical training in music and her fascination with dance theory to create rhythmically-oriented and spatially-sensitive experimental electronic compositions.

 The Grand Luxe Hall is located on the second floor of Western Front, which is accessed by a flight of 26 stairs.
 While plans for a full building upgrade to facilitate access for wheelchair users are still underway, all events in the Grand Luxe Hall are made available virtually via high-quality livestream (see link above).

 The film includes open captions.
 The entire work will also be presented with audio description as part of VocalEye’s Almost Live program in fall, 2023.
 Stay tuned for further information.

 Further details about accessibility at Western Front can be found here.
 Please feel free to contact Western Front directly at firstname.lastname@example.org or +1 (604) 876-9343 for specific access requests in advance of your visit.

-Commissioned by Western Front as part of its artist-in-residence program, with support from the Government of Canada, Canada Council for the Arts, British Columbia Arts Council, Leña Residency, MascallDance, Whatlab, Company 605 and Out Innerspace Dance Theatre.
+Presented with support from the Government of Canada, Canada Council for the Arts, British Columbia Arts Council, Leña Residency, MascallDance, Whatlab, Company 605, and Out Innerspace Dance Theatre.